 If you suddenly realize you haven’t paid on your student loan and are concerned about it heading into default, you can reach out to your loan holder instead of waiting for them to find you.
 The sooner you take any action, the better.
 You want to have the chance to make some sort of reasonable accommodation to, at the very least, preserve your credit.

 Federal loans are those you’d get from the government.
-Things to know about federal student loans:
+What to know about federal student loans:

 - They have better and fixed interest rates.